 - Bright By Text: Bright by Text is a free service that provides activities, games, and resources right to your smartphone.
 Messages are targeted to your child’s age and include information on child development, language and early literacy, health and safety, behavioral tips, and more.
 Message and data rates may apply.
 To get started, text GPB to 274448 or fill out this form.
 Subscribers can receive texts in English or Spanish.

 - Bright from the Start: The Georgia Department of Early Care and Learning (DECAL): Parents of children ages 0-5 can get family friendly information about child care programs, parenting tips, and access to meals.

 - The Campaign for Grade-Level Reading: Our national partner’s website shares ideas and inspiration from communities across the nation.
-Watch Ralph Smith, the national Campaign’s managing director, discuss the power of the Get Georgia Reading Campaign’s common agenda.
+Watch Ralph Smith, the national Campaign’s managing director, discuss the power of the Get Georgia Reading Campaign’s four-pillar framework.

 - Comprehensive Reading Solutions: The Georgia Department of Education (GaDOE) provides free access to materials for professional learning.

 - Curriculum, Instruction, and Assessment: The GaDOE offers teachers rigorous standards, quality instructional resources, and online professional learning materials to prepare students for graduation and postsecondary college and career opportunities.

 - DECAL Scholars: Early childhood professionals receive support in continuous learning through academic pursuit, training, technical assistance, and mentoring.